Quick Answer: How Much Does an Okinawa Trip Cost in 2026?

 How much money do I need per day in Okinawa?

-For a basic Okinawa budget trip, plan around ¥6,000–¥10,000 per day if you stay in Naha, sleep cheaply, eat casual meals, and use public transport.
-A more comfortable mid-range trip is closer to ¥12,000–¥23,000 per day.
-Add more for rental cars, long-distance buses, paid activities, beach resorts, or private tours.
+For a basic budget trip, plan around ¥6,000–¥10,000 per day if you stay in Naha, sleep cheaply, eat casual meals, and use public transport.
+A more comfortable mid-range trip is around ¥12,000–¥23,000 per day.
+Add more for rental cars, long-distance buses, paid activities, or private tours.

 Can I travel Okinawa without renting a car?